-Most people already enrolled in ACA marketplace plans will also see their premiums go down this year because the recently enacted American Rescue Plan increases tax credits for insurance premiums and expands the number of households who qualify for them.
+Most people already enrolled in ACA marketplace plans have seen their premiums go down because the American Rescue Plan Act of 2021 increased tax credits for insurance premiums and expanded the number of households who qualify for them.
 Every household that pays more than 8.5 percent of their household income now qualifies for federal tax credits to help it afford health insurance.
 Prior to the new law, such tax credits were available only to people making up to 400 percent of the federal poverty level (around $51,000 for one person).

 Who is eligible?